 Heat the oven to 180C/160C Fan/Gas 4.
 Grease the base of a 20cm/8in springform or loose-bottomed cake tin with a little of the oil, then line it with edible rice paper (or baking paper if you can’t find it).
 Tip the almonds onto a baking tray and roast for 5–8 minutes, or until lightly golden brown.
 Remove and set aside to cool.
 Lower the oven temperature to 150C/Fan 130C/Gas 2.

 When the almonds are cool enough to handle, roughly chop with the walnuts and pistachios.
 Tip into a mixing bowl with all the dried fruit, flour, cocoa, and spices.
 Mix together.

 Heat the honey, sugar, and marsala (or sherry), in a saucepan over medium heat until the sugar has melted.
 Allow to bubble for 3 minutes.
 Carefully pour over the fruit-nut mixture and mix through.
 Scrape into the tin and use a wet spoon to press the mixture down into a firm, flat cake.
 Bake for 1 hour – 1 hour 10 minutes, or until the surface is still soft, but not sticky to the touch.

 Cool the panforte in the tin for 10 minutes, then carefully run a palette knife around the edge to release, and remove from the tin.
 If using edible paper, keep on, otherwise remove the baking paper.
 Cool completely on a wire rack, then dust thickly with icing sugar.
 Cut into thin wedges to serve.

-This keeps well for a month after making, so why not gift it to friends and family at Christmas?
+This keeps well for a month after making it, so why not gift it to friends and family at Christmas?
 Just wrap well in baking parchment first, or use pretty tins.

-If you can't find edible rice paper you can using baking paper instead and peel it off after the panforte has cooled.
+If you can't find edible rice paper you can use baking paper instead and peel it off after the panforte has cooled.